Monica Brinson is a 2025 candidate

 and upholding the respectful treatment of our honored veterans.

-Monica's Role in the Recall Committee and Campaign Work
+Monica's Role in the Recall Committee and Campaign Work (Updated)

 On top of Monica’s vast portfolio and being on the presidential and governor’s electoral ballot, she was also one of the lead founders and architects of the recall committee to repeal Governor Phil Murphy due to him being a less than sub-par leader.
 She was exasperated with Governor Murphy’s ineptitude and the countless actionable items that were continuously being ignored.
 The recall represented another major pinnacle in Monica’s political career because it was the first time anyone had the courage and fortitude to recall a governor, which might’ve eventually led to the recall in California.
 This event woke New Jersey up, letting residents know that they had the power to be the change they wanted to see when things were no longer working in their favor.

 Concurrently, Monica has worked on various campaigns as a candidate coach, bringing the candidates’ platform and causes to life, while making them pop as individuals.
 Monica has a flair for transforming candidates into powerhouses, significantly propelling their momentum in numerous political spheres and public arenas.
 Besides performing duties for Former Lieutenant Governor Guadagno, one of Monica’s most noteworthy assignments was working on Republican contender Bridget Anne Kelly’s 2021 campaign as a chief political strategist.
 Kelly’s reputation was tarnished after she served as the former top aide to Former Governor Christie, who was embroiled in the infamous “Bridgegate” scandal.
-When the GOPer was in the process of making a political comeback, Monica was able to highlight her positive qualities and capabilities as a person, reestablishing some legitimacy and credibility to her election race while simultaneously counteracting what the media painted her as.
-Monica also delved into the role as a social media content strategist for Bob Hugin during his Senate run in 2018, devising innovative, top-notch branded content and unique visual concepts that were stunning, informative, and captivating, ultimately prompting thought leadership and audience traction to his campaign.
-Monica staunchly had faith in all of the candidates she worked alongside, believing that they would exceptionally bring about much needed political and social reform.
+When the GOPer was in the process of making a political comeback, Monica was able to highlight her positive qualities and capabilities as a

 As an unsung hero, Monica is usually orchestrating all the tasks behind the scenes, making sure that everything is seamless and benefits not just New Jersey, but the country as a whole.
 In addition to the Leadership Summit, Monica produced the NJGOP Woman of the Year Award ceremony honoring Former Lieutenant Governor Guadagno.
 Around the globe, women have been marginalized, Monica wanted to celebrate and pay homage to Guadagno, who as a Republican woman not just stands for the GOP Party, but for all people regardless of political ties.
-Constantly striving for more, Monica is also a member of the Republican County
+Constantly striving for more, Monica was also a member of the Republican County Committee in Bergen County.
+Additionally, she was featured in her sorority, Delta Zeta, magazine and had several speaking engagements as a gubernatorial candidate, including giving a presentation at the Women for Women event in New Jersey.

 Why Monica Brinson is running